KubaKolodziejczak2010-cmyk/Wrapper-Offline-2.0.1-Jacob2010/README.md

 If you want to import videos and characters from other instances of Wrapper: Offline, open its folder and drag the "_SAVED" and "_ASSETS" folder into the Wrapper: Offline folder.
 If you have already made any videos or characters, this will not work.
 Please only import on a new install with no saved characters or videos, or take the folders in Wrapper: Offline out before dragging the old one in.
 If you want to import character IDs from the original LVM, you can click on CREATE A CHARACTER in the video list, scroll down to "Copy a character", and type in a character ID.

 ## Updates & Support
 For support, the first thing you should do is read through the FAQ, it most likely has what you want to know.
-Alternatively, If you can't find what you need, you can join the [Discord server](https://discord.gg/Kf7BzSw).
+Alternatively, If you can't find what you need, you can join the [My Jacob2010 Discord server](https://discord.gg/Q3spSkcg).
 Joining the server is recommended, as there is a whole community to help you out.

 ## Dependencies
 This program relies on Flash and Node.js to work properly.
 Luckily, they require no download, as they have already been included in Wrapper: Offline.